35 Mexico Travel Tips You Need to Read Before Traveling

 15. Don’t drink tap water

-Tap water is not drinkable unless they tell you so because a special water purifier is used.
-Make sure you have always a bottle of purified water or natural spring water (agua de manantial) with you.
+Tap water is not drinkable unless they tell you so, because a special water purifier is used.
+Make sure you always have a bottle of purified water or natural spring water (agua de manantial) with you.

 16. You can eat greens